Let’s make a Needle Felted Sheep or Dog that can pose! Photo shows sheep laying down.

 CUT TWO PIECES OF WIRE THAT ARE 6 INCHES LONG.
 TWIST THEM TOGETHER IN THE CENTER

-CUT ANOTHER PIECE THAT IS 5 1/2 INCHES LONG.
+CUT ANOTHER PIECE THAT IS 5 1/2 to 6 INCHES LONG.
 MAKE A LOOP ON ONE END.

 Bend the body in the shape of an animal.
 I curl all loose ends on the wire and feel for safety.
 That way, you don’t get poked by the sharp wire ends.
 This is especially important if you sell your sculptures.
 I use 20 gauge steel wire that is galvanized so it doesn’t rust.